-With the new multilayer surface micromarching processes emerging, the next generation microactuation schemes becoming more attractive and therefore are subjects of many ongoing Microsteam engines [1], researches. surface-tension-driven micropumps [2], milli-rotary internal combustion engines [3] are all examples of this new trend among the MEMS community.
-However, good old electrostatic microactuation is still considered by many to be the most popular and easy to design form of actuation, with many practical applications and more room to growth.
+With the new multilayer surface micromarching processes emerging, the next generation microactuation schemes becoming more attractive and are therefore are subjects of many ongoing Microsteam engines [1], researches. surface-tension-driven micropumps [2], and milli-rotary internal combustion engines [3] are all examples of this new trend among the MEMS community.
+However, dood old electrostatic microactuation is still considered by many to be the most popular and easy to design form of actuation, with many practical applications and more room for growing.

 Among the electrostatic actuators, one may find two basic designs.
 The first design utilizes parallel plate capacitors with one moving plate that is allowed to displace in the direction of the major field lines.
 The second basic design utilizes the fringe field of capacitors to drive the moving plate parallel to the fixed and perpendicular to the major field lines.
-Suitable medium-low for static displacements [4] or small amplitude resonant displacements [5]. structures consisted of several smaller units of these actuators do not yield larger amplitudes relevant to their size increase and will ultimately reach a saturation limit, thereafter only the force proportionally larger with the addition of each smaller unite.
-There are also other forms of non-electrostatic actuators that suffer from the same limitation, such as the heatuator [6] where an amplitude increase cannot be achieved through multiplication of the basic unite.
+Suitable medium-low for static displacements [4] or small amplitude resonant displacements [5]. larger structures consisted of several smaller units of these actuators do not yield larger amplitudes relevant to their size increase and will ultimately reach a saturation limit. thereafter only the force aets proportionally larger with the addition of each smaller unit.
+There are also other forms of non-electrostatic actuators that suffer from the same limitation, such as the heatuator [6] where an amplitude increase cannot be achieved through multiplication of the basic unit.

-In this paper, we present the design and simulation results of a multiple interconnected parallelogram actuators [7] and parallelogram rigid frames (MIPARF), that can be used for large amplitude static displacement in places where precise positioning is also highly desirable, an example of which would be in optical devices for lateral control of micromirrors (or shutters).
-The design stands as an un-optimized example of the basic idea of accumulating displacement, on top of force duplication, through multiplication of similar, interconnected smaller unites.
+In this paper, we present the design and simulation results of a multiple interconnected parallelogram actuators [7] and parallelogram rigid frames (MIPARF) that can be used for large amplitude static displacement in places where precise positioning is also highly desirable, an example of which would be in optical devices for lateral control of micromirrors (or shutters).
+The design stands as an un-optimized example of the basic idea of accumulating displacement, on top of force duplication, through multiplication of similar, interconnected smaller units.

-Figure1: Principle behind the motion and transformation of the multiple interconnected parallelogram actuators/parallelogram frames.
+Figure1: Principle behind the motion and transformation of the multiple inter-connected parallelogram actuators and rigid frames